 Dolphins are marine mammals belonging to the group known as cetaceans, which also includes whales, orcas and porpoises.

 RSPCA Australia recognises that some animals have complex social, physical or behavioural needs which are extremely difficult to provide for in captivity.
 The RSPCA is opposed to the keeping of species for public exhibition where scientific evidence indicates that their needs cannot be adequately met in a captive environment.
-For the reasons explained below, in our view cetaceans fall into this group and consequently the keeping of dolphins in captivity has the potential to cause adverse effects on health and welfare.
+For the reasons explained below, in our view cetaceans fall into this group and consequently the RSPCA does not support the continued keeping or breeding of dolphins in captivity.

 Dolphins are extremely intelligent animals with highly developed cognitive abilities, problem solving skills and language capabilities as well as complex social networks and inter-generational relationships.
-Bottlenose dolphins are one of the few species that have been demonstrated to recognise their own bodies and have a sense of self.
-In the wild, their natural life is to roam the oceans; they may travel over 100 kilometres in a day, deep dive several hundred metres and travel more than 40 kilometres per hour, all of which are impossible in captivity.
+Bottlenose dolphins are one of the few species that have been demonstrated to recognise their own bodies and have a sense of self (1).
+In the wild, their natural life is to roam their unlimited marine environment; they may travel over 100 km in a day, explore home ranges in excess of 170 km2, seek opportunities for wave surfing, deep diving or sprint swimming, all of which are impossible in captivity.
 In addition, they rely heavily on echolocation (sending out sound waves to detect objects at a distance by the echo created) to ‘see’ their natural, complex home (the ocean).
 Being confined in pools without complex seascapes to explore severely restricts their normal behaviour as well as their ability to swim naturally and encounter novel environments.